 Management's financial outlook remains optimistic.
 The economic environment of the SNWA's service area has improved steadily over the past several years.
-However, the COVID-19 pandemic has had a significant economic impact on Southern Nevada's tourism concentrated economy.
-Although the economy is markedly improving, it will still take some time to fully recover.
-Management believes the SNWA is positioned to weather these difficult times.
+While the COVID-19 pandemic had a significant economic impact on Southern Nevada's tourism-concentrated economy, the economy is now recovering, and Management believes the SNWA is in a healthy financial position.
 First, the SNWA maintains a strong liquidity position with reserves in excess of the policy target.
-Second, management has experience at navigating turbulent economic times such as the economic downturn after 2008, and the recent COVID-19 pandemic.
-Third, the community understands the importance of water security and support to make tough decisions when necessary.
-Management continues to monitor the local economy and the SNWA's financial position and actively take steps to ensure the SNWA's financial stability.
+Second, Management has experience at navigating turbulent economic times such as the economic downturn after 2008.
+Third, the community understanding the importance of water security and support to make tough decisions when necessary.
+Management continues to monitor the local economy and the SNWA's financial position and actively takes steps to ensure the SNWA's financial stability.